underchemist/nanonispy/README.md

 # nanonispy

-A small library to parse Nanonis binary scan and grid data files.
+A small library written in python 3 to parse Nanonis binary data files.